 There are some limitations to this plan.
 External collaborators must be paid users.
 There is a minimum of 3 users for this plan.
 Custom branding and more advanced security are locked behind higher-cost options.
 The plan costs $5/user/month when billed annually, rising to $7 if monthly.
 The single file size limit is 2 GB.

 The Business tier is where Box really starts to shine.
 This plan offers unlimited storage.
 This can be shared with as many users as you would like.
 You get access to everything in the lower plan.
 Custom branding and an admin console are included as well.
 The single file size limit is now 5 GB.

 Integrations take a step up here, allowing for one additional enterprise app.
 Mobile security controls, an advanced user directory, and SSO system are other benefits.
 These are tailored to professional business use and work well with any company size.
-This plan will cost $15/user/month, rising to $20 if billed annually.
+This plan will cost $15/user/month when charged annually, rising to $20 if billed monthly rather than annualy.

 The Business Plus plan is the most popular Box tier.
 This plan has everything from the lower tiers and allows for unlimited external collaborators.
 External integrations increase to 3 as well.
 The single file size limit is raised to 15 GB.